Guide

 1. Start with confirmed events

-Write down anything you can prove: AI date, bull turn-in date, bull removal date, pregnancy check date, calving date, or observed breeding.
+Write down anything you can prove: AI date, bull turn-in date, bull removal date, pregnancy check date, calving date, weaning date, or observed breeding.

 check_circle